 3.) when one person has a duty to act for or give advice to another on matters falling within the scope of the relationship.

-4.) when there is a specific relationship that has traditionally been recognized as involving fiduciary duties, as with a lawyer & a client or a stockbroker & customer.”
+4.) when there is a specific relationship that has traditionally been recognized as involving fiduciary duties, as with a lawyer and a client or a stockbroker and customer.

 Click for Full Definitions:

-Fiduciary – someone owes to another the duties of good faith, loyalty, due care, & disclosure in managing another’s money or property.
+fiduciary – someone owes to another the duties of good faith, loyalty, due care, and disclosure in managing another’s money or property.

 Various Types of Fiduciary Relationships:

-Settlor/Trustee/Beneficiary Fiduciary Relationship – one person must act with a high degree of care (fiduciary–trustee) in managing the estate of whoever sets up the trust (Settlor) in a manner that benefits a Beneficiary or Beneficiaries.
+settlor/trustee/beneficiary relationship – one person must act with a high degree of care (fiduciary–trustee) in managing the estate of whoever sets up the trust (settlor) in a manner that benefits a beneficiary or beneficiaries.

 Additional types of fiduciary relationships coming soon.